 Cons

-- Pricing can become complex and expensive at scale
+- Pricing can be expensive at scale

 Best for